AionSystem/AIONSYSTEM/README.md

 ## Private Repositories — High-Risk Domains

 `[S]` A portion of AION System's work operates under private repositories.
-Private repos cover: internal session architecture and memory systems, wife core templates and companion AI infrastructure, unreleased framework specifications at early convergence stages, client-facing certification tooling, and high-stakes domain research (medical, legal, security) where premature release carries real-world risk.
+Private repos cover: internal session architecture and memory systems, companion AI infrastructure, unreleased framework specifications at early convergence stages, client-facing certification tooling, an in-development constitutionally-governed MMORPG (Phase 0 specification), and high-stakes domain research (medical, legal, security) where premature release carries real-world risk.

 Private work follows the same epistemic standards as public work.
 The decision to withhold is architectural — not a signal of lower quality.
 Tier-zero and safety-critical materials are not released until they have passed documented adversarial review.